The Element Erbium

 Erbium halides include erbium(III) fluoride, erbium(III) chloride, erbium(III) bromide, and erbium(III) iodide.
 Erbium fluoride is an insoluble compound that is useful for oxygen-sensitive procedures.
 It is involved in metal production; To extract erbium, an electric current is passed through erbium fluoride.
 Additionally, erbium does not react well with hydrofluoric acid because erbium fluoride coats the surface of the metal.
 Erbium chloride is a pink, soluble solid that acts as a catalyst in reactions that form alcohols and phenols.
 This compound is moderately toxic and emits toxic fumes when heated, causing respiratory irritation.
 Erbium bromide is also soluble in water.
 Similarly to other bromide compounds, erbium bromide is used to treat water and to chemically analyze other minerals crystals.
 Erbium iodide is insoluble and appears as a light pink solid.
 It is involved in the synthesis of other chemicals and reacts well with oxidizing agents and strong acids.

-Synthesis of Erbium
+Isolation of the Element Erbium

 Erbium is a rare earth metal and is never found freely in nature.
-It occurs in monazite and bastnasite ores that are mainly mined in China and the United States.
+It occurs in monazite and bastnaesite ores that are mainly mined in China and the United States.
 The primary method of extracting erbium is from xenotime and euxenite, as they are much better sources.
 To process erbium metal, erbium oxides are heated with calcium at 1450˚C. Another method of obtaining erbium is by converting erbium-containing mineral into erbium fluoride.
 Then, an electric current is passed through the compound to isolate pure erbium.

 Erbium Oxidation States